Business Valuation and Divorce – Tis The Season

 Privately held companies are different from public companies in various ways.
 One of the most obvious ways is that there is no ready market for a privately held business stock.
 As an owner, the time to liquidate shares isn’t measured in minutes but often in months or years.
 This is especially true for minority interests – who wants to own a small piece of a highly illiquid asset?
 To account for this time-to-liquidity, appraisers often apply a Discount for Lack of Marketability (“DLOM”).

-Similar to the DLOM, another issue is related primarily to minority interests: as a non-controlling owner, what ability do you have to influence the company’s strategic direction?
+Similar to the DLOM, another issue is related primarily to minority interests: as a non-controlling owner, how can you influence the company’s strategic direction?
 Can you make changes to salaries that impact cash flows and dividends?
 Can you encumber the company?
 Can you sell the entire entity?
-When a majority owner can do these things, it creates considerable uncertainty for minority interests holders.
+When a majority owner can do these things, it creates considerable uncertainty for minority interest holders.
 Appraisers will often apply a Discount for Lack of Control (“DLOC”) in such situations.

 Double Dipping

 The concept of “double-dipping” often arises in divorce matters.
-Double-dipping refers to the idea that a spouse may be awarded twice: first in the division of assets (income generated by the business included in the value of the asset), and again when calculating income available for support.
+Double-dipping refers to the idea that a spouse may be awarded twice: first, when dividing assets (income generated by the business included in the value of the asset), and again when calculating income available for support.
 The basis of the argument against double-dipping partially lies in how a business is valued.

-An appraiser may use many approaches or formulas to determine the value of a company, several of which rely upon the company’s earnings stream.
+An appraiser may use many approaches or formulas to determine a company’s value, several of which rely upon the company’s earnings stream.
 The problem arises when an owner’s compensation is significantly more than the market rate for the position.
 This is a frequent occurrence.
-As a single-owner company, the decision to allocate earnings between profits and salary is often discretionary- often resulting in a “dividend in disguise.”
+As a single-owner company, the decision to allocate earnings between profits and salary is often discretionary, often resulting in a “dividend in disguise.”

 Thanks to myriad courtroom dramas, we often think of divorce as high stress, high cost, and high conflict; that’s not always the case in the real world.
-Couples that adopt this process can often save high costs to include in the valuation process.
+Couples that adopt this process can often save high costs when included in the valuation process.

-Collaborative Divorce is a legal framework that allows couples who have decided to separate or end their marriage to work with their attorneys and advisors while avoiding the uncertain outcome of court and negotiating towards a settlement that best meets the specific needs of each party.
+Collaborative Divorce is a legal framework that allows couples who have decided to separate or end their marriage to work with their attorneys and advisors while avoiding the uncertain outcome of court and negotiating a settlement that best meets each party’s specific needs.

 In a collaborative environment, parties can agree to retain an expert jointly.
 The valuator is then charged with “pitching it across the center of the plate.”
 By having a single expert working on behalf of both parties, the expert can help educate everyone on the various issues related to the valuation without the appearance of a “hired gun” mentality.